Blue Tomato Media is currently operated out of the south eastern suburbs in Melbourne, Victoria, Australia by Steve Monro.

 Much of Steve's time is spread out working with Vision Christian Radio and Vision180.
 This involves radio programming, production, music selection and the like.
 Steve also works with affiliated radio stations in multiple countries in the Pacific Islands.
 Steve also assists with the installation or building of stations, and the programming of the stations with local content that is culturally relevant to the listening audience at commercial radio standards.
 He also trains and mentors staff in those locations.

 Steve has also been an active member in the State Emergency Service of Victoria, NSW and Queensland.
-Like many people with service histories of 18 years or more, he has attended many hundreds of rescues, including road, rail, industrial, animal and farming accidents.
+Like many people with service histories of over 20 years or more, he has attended many hundreds of rescues, including road, rail, industrial, animal and farming accidents.

 A new initiative is the Australian Rescue Podcast, where Steve chats to rescuers about jobs they have attended.
 If you are in an emergency service and a first responder, then you'll want to hear their stories today and sign up for the podcast.